Scott-Borecki/rails-engine/doc/relationship_endpoints.md

 # Get a Merchant's Items

-Returns a list of Items that belong to Merchant.
+Returns a list of items that belong to merchant.

 ```
 GET /merchants/{merchant_id}/items